-This is without a doubt, my favorite Buttercream Frosting recipe EVER!
+This is without a doubt, the Best Buttercream Frosting recipe EVER!
 What sets this recipe apart is the technique.
 Learn all the tricks on how to make the best buttercream frosting for all your special occasions!

 How to Make Buttercream Frosting

-In my opinion, these are the keys to a very light, fluffy, creamy, and amazingly delicious buttercream frosting:
+In my opinion, these are the keys to a very light, creamy, fluffy buttercream frosting:

 - Really whip the butter.
 I am talking until it’s basically white.
 Really pay attention to the shade of the butter when whipping, making sure it becomes very very pale.

 - Use heavy cream.
 Cream makes everything better, and creamier of course.

 - Lots of butter.
 Yes, there are days I try to be a little healthier and reduce the amount of butter I add to my buttercream frosting, but on those days, I will admit, it’s just not quite as good.
 This is an indulgent frosting and sometimes it’s definitely worth it.

 - Ratio is important, don’t add any more powdered sugar than listed or the proportions won’t be right and your texture won’t be what I call perfect.